 THE SIGNIFICANCE OF THE OUTER PLANETS: URANUS, NEPTUNE, PLUTO

-Ancient astrologers had not identified Uranus, Neptune, and Pluto because you need a telescope to see them, but some were aware that there were probably other planets beyond Saturn.
-The planets they could see with the naked eye were special, and they called Mercury, Venus, Mars, Jupiter, and Saturn the five wandering stars.
 Then, of course, they had a direct relationship with the two luminaries, the Moon and the Sun.
-These seven celestial bodies were the foundations of Hellenistic astrology, and assigned each of these planets as rulerships of the zodiac signs.
+These seven celestial bodies were the foundations of Hellenistic astrology, and were assigned as rulers of the zodiac signs.
 The five wandering stars ruled two signs each, and the luminaries, the Sun and Moon ruled one sign each in a balanced, sophisticated system.

 Many centuries later, when Uranus, Neptune and Pluto were discovered by astronomers, modern astrologers didn't know what to do with them, initially, but ended up assigning them to the zodiac signs.
 So, this is how Uranus came to rule Aquarius, Neptune rule Pisces, and Scorpio rule Pluto.
-However, I practice the Hellenistic tradition, and I don't associate Neptune, Uranus, and Pluto with those signs as modern astrologers do.
-I follow and practice the traditional rulership of Saturn ruling Aquarius, Jupiter ruling Pisces, and Mars ruling Scorpio.

 So, for me and other astrologers that follow the ancient tradition, Neptune, Uranus and Pluto do not rule any of the signs, but that doesn't mean they're not important.
 These planets still have significance.
 The seven traditional planets are more personal because they're in signs less often, whereas Uranus, Neptune, and Pluto are in signs for much longer.
 So, they represent generations, generational shifts, collective consciousness, and how collective consciousness and cultures shift globally.

-In terms of your personal life, they can and do still represent changes that you’re going through, but since the outer planets are in a sign for many years, the shifts they symbolize in your life are gradual although they are more potent if they are closely aspecting an important planet or point in your birth chart.
 For example, with Pluto now in Aquarius, if you're an Aquarius Rising, Sun, or Moon at an early degree, then this Pluto in Aquarius transit is going to be impacting you more intensely right now.
 But, if you don't have any planets in Aquarius, then the Pluto in Aquarius transit will still be indicating a deep dive into the Aquarius part of your birth chart, but its potency isn't as strong.

-Because we can’t see these outers with the naked eye, Uranus, Neptune, and Pluto don't really become known until they connect with one of the traditional planets.
-They tend to intensify the significations of the other planets they connect with making things more extreme.
-Uranus, Neptune, and Pluto are illuminated when they meet up with one of the traditional planets that you can see, especially if they Moon is activating them through an aspect.
+Uranus, Neptune, and Pluto are illuminated when they meet up with one of the traditional planets, especially if the Moon is activating them through an aspect.
 These outer planets are hidden, and because of that, they tend to symbolize what’s going on behind the scenes or subconsciously.
 But, when the Moon aspects them, then their story gets brought to the surface.

 Uranus